 The application is representative of many other applications in Adatum's portfolio so it's a good test case for using the cloud.
-Moving the aExpense application to the Windows Azure platform will expose many of the challenges Adatum is likely to encounter as it expands the number of applications that it relocates to the cloud.
+Moving the aExpense application to Windows Azure will expose many of the challenges Adatum is likely to encounter as it expands the number of applications that it relocates to the cloud.